Gifts From the Heart - THOMAS SABO Generation Charm Club Edition for Mother's Day 2018

 (Photo: https://mma.prnewswire.com/media/641724/THOMAS_SABO_Mothers_Day_2018.jpg )

-The best thing: If you purchase Generation Charm Club products with a value of 200,000 KRW or 300,000 KRW, THOMAS SABO will give you a one or two-row chain as a gift.
+The best thing: If you purchase Generation Charm Club products with a value of 6,000 Baht or 10,000 Baht, THOMAS SABO will give you a one or two-row chain as a gift.
 Presented in suitable gift packaging with a greeting card, the heart Charms handcrafted from 925 Sterling silver - partly engravable and decorated with delicate 18k rose gold plating and sparkling stone embellishment - make every mother's heart beat faster.

 The Mother's Day promotion is valid during the respective periods* in all THOMASSABO stores, THOMASSABO shop-in-shops, at selected partners and in the online shop at http://www.thomassabo.com.